 It's not uncommon for a laying hen to go broody, especially in the early spring and summer months.
-If you need to refresh your flock, you may want to allow your hen to sit on a clutch of eggs (usually 10 to 14) and let them hatch out naturally into fluffy baby chicks.
-You will either need a rooster so that the eggs are fertilized, or you may purchase or trade for some fertilized eggs.
+For those who need to refresh your flock, try allowing the hen to sit on a clutch of eggs (usually 10 to 14), and let them hatch out naturally into fluffy baby chicks.
+Acquire a rooster, so that the eggs are fertilized, or try purchasing or trading for some fertilized eggs.

 Finding a Broody Hen

-One thing to note when mixing breeds: you can do this successfully with two purebred chickens, but allow this next generation to interbreed and you may get some very unsatisfactory results.
+One thing to note when mixing breeds: It's possible to do this successfully with two purebred chickens, but if the next generation interbreeds, it may lead to some very unsatisfactory results.

 Also, some hens just aren't good broodies.
-You'll need to accept a smaller hatch rate and some failed hatches with this method.
+They yield a smaller hatch rate or have some failed hatches with this method.

 Care of a Broody Hen

 Any adjustments that need to be made should be done at night when she is sleepiest.
-She will defend those eggs and baby chicks as best she can and she can peck quite hard.
-Our dog learned this the hard way when he got curious.
-Our broody hen puffed herself up and flew right at him, trying to peck his face!
+She will defend those eggs and baby chicks as best as she can, and she can peck quite hard.

-Right around day 21, you will probably begin to hear the little peeps of baby chicks.
-Exciting!
-You may not get a good look at them for a while.
+Right around day 21, the little peeps of baby chicks will be audible.
+It may be a while before the farmer will get a good look at them.
 They tend to stay under mama for one or two days.
 And remember, some will hatch and then the rest may hatch over the next two to four days.
 After this time, the rest of the eggs are probably not viable.
-You can go ahead and try to remove any remaining eggs from under the broody hen - if you dare!
+Go ahead, and try to remove any remaining eggs from under the broody hen if possible.

 Care of the Baby Chicks

 Just make sure, like with any chicks, that they have fresh feed and water at all times.
-You may want to move them to a brooder area with mama once they've all hatched and are a couple of days old, to give them some room.
-If you can, leave the brooder partially uncovered so that the mother hen can leave the brooder from time to time.
-You can even put a little ramp so they can follow her—but be careful, observe to make sure that the rest of your flock is not aggressive toward the baby chicks.
-(Ours have been fine, and I've even seen the roosters "stand guard" by the brooder tub, protecting their babies.)
+Try moving them to a brooder area with mama once they've all hatched and are a couple of days old, to give them some room.
+If possible, leave the brooder partially uncovered so that the mother hen can leave the brooder from time to time.
+Put a little ramp, so they can follow her—but be careful, observe to make sure that the rest of your flock is not aggressive toward the baby chicks.

 Once they're big enough, they'll fly right out of the brooder to follow the mother hen.
-By six weeks, they won't need to be sequestered anymore and you can introduce them to the rest of the flock.
+By six weeks, they won't need to be sequestered anymore and can be introduced to the rest of the flock.
 Do this at night, just before dark, to minimize aggression, and watch carefully.

-Enjoy your experiment, and don't get discouraged if your broody hen doesn't hatch any eggs.
+Don't get discouraged if the broody hen doesn't hatch any eggs.
 Many hens lack the natural instinct to hatch a clutch of eggs.
-They may leave the nest for too long and let the eggs get too cool, or not set on them long enough (maybe they stop after two weeks).
-But some hens do have enough mothering instinct to help you out and provide you with healthy, adorable, fluffy baby chicks to add to your flock.
+They may leave the nest for too long and let the eggs get too cool, or not sit on them long enough (maybe they stop after two weeks).
+But some hens do have enough mothering instinct to provide healthy, adorable, fluffy baby chicks to add to the flock.